Getting Care during a Disaster or Emergency

 When the Disaster Ends

-If we’re unable to resume normal operations, we’ll continue to keep you informed about how to receive covered care and prescription drugs by posting updates on our website and when you call us at 808-948-6000 or 1-800-660-4672, 8 a.m. to 8 p.m. seven days a week.
+If we’re unable to resume normal operations, we’ll continue to keep you informed about how to receive covered care and prescription drugs by posting updates on our website.
+Or call us at 808-948-6000 or 1-800-660-4672, 8 a.m. to 8 p.m. seven days a week.
 TTY users, call 711.
-We will also notify the Centers of Medicare & Medicaid Services
+We will also notify the Centers for Medicare & Medicaid Services

 HMSA Disclaimer